slipstream/SlipStreamDocumentation/README.md

 Overview
 --------

-All of the SlipStream documentation is written in [Restructured Text][reST] and then transformed into HTML via [Sphinx][sphinx].
+All of the SlipStream documentation is written in [reStructured Text][reST] and then transformed into HTML via [Sphinx][sphinx].
 The generated pages are then pushed into the `gh-pages` branch which are then served by [GitHub Pages][pages].